LisaHackett97/fun-space-quiz/README.md

 ### Compatibility Testing

-- Site was manually tested on google chrome and microsoft edge.
+- Site was manually tested on google chrome,microsoft edge, firefox and opera.
 No issues.
-    Landing Page:
-      Play Game button
-      Instructions
-      Instruction Modal
-      Learn More link
+- I have access to IE10.
+Site has limited functionaility as site uses ES6.
+Recommended to use Microsoft edge rather than IE for best viewing experience

-- Visual of site was also checked on other browsers using the following site [lambatest](https://www.lambdatest.com/) Browsers checked included firefox, opera, and safari.
+- Visual of site was also checked on other browsers using the following site [lambatest](https://www.lambdatest.com/) Browsers checked included safari.
   - Site displaying as expected.

 - Recommended do not use IE10 to view site, please use Microsoft edge for best viewing experience

+- site ws also passed through the autoprefixer.github tool for extensions.

 ### User stories Testing